 What have water treatment plant workers ever done to you?

-Make their jobs easier — and give the environment a break while you're at it.
+Make their jobs easier and more efficient — and give our living planet a break while you’re at it, getting closer to zero waste living.

 Disposable wipe-y products

-There's a trio of common disposables — baby wipes, mopping pads and cleaning cloths.
-All will block sewers or harm the environment.
-It's time to make your own baby wipe solution and reuse cloths.
+Common disposables — baby wipes, mopping pads and cleaning cloths — all block sewers or harm the environment.
+Make your own baby wipe solution with liquid castile soap and choose 100 per cent biodegradable, compostable cleaning cloths.

 What other items make-up your city’s unflushable list?